The forest fires in Borneo is getting worse again!

 Despite some brief rainfall and our efforts to rewet the forest edge last few weeks, fires are now spreading into Sebangau Forest and toxic smoke is smothering towns and villages around Sebangau forest once again.
 There is 16,974 fire hotspot detected in Central Kalimantan during 1 – 10 September 2019.
 The numbers of hotspot increased 5 times more than last month.

-Indonesia Meteorology, Climatology, and Geophysics Council (BMKG) predicts that the dry season will continue until the end of September with no rain projected until the end of the month.
+Indonesia Meteorology, Climatology, and Geophysics Council (BMKG) predict that the dry season will continue until the end of September with no rain projected until the end of the month.
 It causes drought to get intense and more fire is expected.

 Community Patrol Team from CIMTROP and Community Firefighting Team, both supported by BNF, on high alert every day to tackle the fires in Sebangau.
 They are continuing to rewet fire-prone areas on the edge of the Sebangau Forest.
 We also collaborate with Sebangau National Park to protect this area.